 According to Alaska Statue, “Any deadly weapon or anything that, under the circumstances in which it is used, attempted to be used, or threatened to be used, is capable of causing death or serious physical injury is illegal.”.
 However, a knife is a sharp and deadly weapon as per state law.

-You cannot sell or transfer knives to a minor who is under 18 years without his or her parent’s concern, as per the Section 11.61.210(5) of Alaska Knife Law.
+You cannot sell or transfer knives to a minor who is under 18 years without his or her parent’s concern, as per Section 11.61.210(5) of Alaska Knife Law.
 Moreover, it is a 4th Degree Misconduct and Class A – Misdemeanor of the Federal Knife Law.
 Violating the rules will put you in the lock-up for 6 months or charge $500 from you.

-The exception can be made, and an individual below 18 years can carry the pocket knives with the permission of Peace Officer of Alaska while camping, cooking or fishing.
+The exception can be made, and an individual below 18 years can carry the pocket knives with the permission of the Peace Officer of Alaska while camping, cooking or fishing.
 However, the written consent of his or her parents will only allow the minor to buy and carry small Pocket-Knives.

 Types of Legal Knives in Alaska

-You can buy, sell, use or carry some knives with permission of Peace Officer and Federal Government in Alaska.
+You can buy, sell, use or carry some knives with the permission of Peace Officer and the Federal Government in Alaska.
 However, you need to know about the legal knives as per Alaska Knife Law.
 Get an idea about the legal blades and knives as described below:

 - Pocket Knife – You can carry or use foldable pocket knives like Toothpick Knife, Pen Knife, Talon Blade, Clip-Point Blade, Sheepsfoot knife and Drop-Point Blade that fit inside your small bag or pocket.
 These knives may help you in cutting, chopping and dicing fruits or vegetables, whenever required.
 Moreover, you can cut papers and fabrics with these small pocket knives.